insure logo

 What is gap insurance?

-“When an accident or theft occurs, a driver usually gets paid out on the vehicle’s cash value from their standard insurance coverage,” says Richard Howe, a car accident attorney in Atlanta.
+“When an accident or theft occurs, a driver usually gets paid out on the vehicle’s cash value from their standard insurance coverage,” says Richard Howe, owner of Howe Law, a law firm representing personal injury cases in Atlanta, Georgia.
 “However, without gap insurance, you will still be on the hook for the remaining amount in your agreement.
-Gap insurance provides peace of mind to drivers that they will be financially protected.
+Gap insurance provides peace of mind to drivers that they will be financially protected.”

 “For instance, let’s say your car is totaled and the actual cash value is determined to be $15,000.
 However, you still owe $20,000 on your loan.
 Traditional auto insurance would only cover up to the actual cash value – leaving you with a $5,000 deficit,” says Howe.
 “But if you have gap insurance, this difference would be covered, relieving you of the financial burden.”